m00-git/swayconfig/README.md

 5. bash 1prechroot.sh

 TODO:
-Update config script to be standalone, merge your configs onto any system.
+* Update config script to be standalone, merge your configs onto any system.
 A little interactive "Are you on sway? y/n" if n only bring over .bashrc and .vim config n stuffs.
+* Save variables to a file and read from it so doesnt have to ask "what was your drive/user again"